Guides

 Flightcontrol allows you to deploy your own pre-built container image with an image registry, which allows you to use the platform for just Continuous Delivery, instead of an integrated Continuous Integration/Continuous Deployment pipeline.

-We support two different registry types, both of which have different inputs:
+We support three different registry types, each of which have different inputs:

 • Docker: requires username & password